Fertility awareness is a way to try to prevent pregnancy by not having sex around

 Couples having sex must always use condoms

-to protect against STDs, even when using another birth
+to protect against STDs, even when using another method of birth control.

 When Should I Call the Doctor?